Should I Buy Life Insurance With a Long-Term Care Rider?

 • Dressing

-• Toilet use (perform personal hygiene functions)
+• Using the toilet (including performing personal hygiene functions)

 • Transferring (getting in and out of bed or a chair without assistance)